lynchc34/CSU33012_SoftwareEng/README.md

 -Python implementation of LCA structure with DAG taken into account ('')

--Github API access & Metric Design Recording
+-Github API visualisation

+-Report on measuring software engineering